SUBSCRIBE to

 ph.
 415/863-8205

-The de rigueur choice in the Mission through the mid ’90s, hot and smoky La Cumbre seems to have since been eclipsed on SF’s taqueria cred report by a number of other area burritoterias, despite no less an authority than Joey Ramone once hailing La Cumbre’s work-in-foil as “the best burrito on Earth.”
-Opened in 1967, this neighborhood perennial is the second-oldest taqueria in town, after El Faro on Folsom.
+The Mission's de rigueur taqueria through the mid '90s, La Cumbre has since been eclipsed on San Francisco's taqueria cred report by a number of other burritoterias, despite no less an authority than the late Joey Ramone once hailing La Cumbre's work-in-foil as “the best burrito on Earth.”
+Opened in 1967, this neighborhood perennial is the second-oldest taqueria in town, after El Faro on Folsom, so there's just no way the Mission-style burrito was first concocted here, despite La Cumbre's high-profile claims to the contrary.
 Cheers to the friendly staff, plethora of meat choices on the menu, and the white-hot image of Adelita, Pancho Villa's fiery mistress, enlivening every tabletop in the place.
-Jeers to the weird fajita burritos.
+Jeers to the weird fajita burritos and mediocre salsas.
 Bottled beer available.
 Credit cards accepted.

 Will My Health Be Violated?